Xorlent/3DModel-Painter/README.md

 This demo project was an experiment to explore the capabilities of the latest iteration of LLM-based code editors.
 ![3DModel Painter Screenshot](https://github.com/Xorlent/3DModel-Painter/blob/main/3DPainter.jpg)
 ## Background
 _The entire codebase was powered by LLM generation only.
-No fixes or hand-coding was performed to get this application to its current state._
+No fixes or other manual coding was performed to get this application to its current state._
 The coding workflow followed this basic pattern:
 1. Create prompt to fully explain the features required for a minimally viable solution.
 2. Review the generated code, update the prompt to better focus the LLM on the desired outcome.